SHACHAR KARIV

 Individual-Level Choice Under Risk, with Keaton Ellis, UC Berkeley, and Erkut Ozbay, University of Maryland.
 Version: Sep 30, 2024.
 [Appendix]

 Abstract.
-We compare the predictive performance of economic models of choice under
+We compare the predictive performance of economic models of choice under risk

-subjects with a consumer decision problem – the selection of a bundle of
+with a consumer decision problem – the selection of a bundle of

 contingent commodities from a budget set.
 We compare models' predictions at the